mefrem/mefrem.github.io/_pages/about.md

 **I'm Max Efremov.**

-This is just one big page where I can write all about myself, without feeling the need for it to be useful.

 Last updated: 2024-02-01

-I used to wear the developer advocacy hat at [Hiro](https://hiro.so/), helping developers build on Bitcoin and Stacks.
-Before that I supported the [1517 Fund](https://www.1517fund.com/)—the team behind the Thiel Fellowship.
-I'm also a former [adult gymnast](https://www.instagram.com/p/CMxHFo1CjZD/) 🤸
+I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a><br> who works with high impact leaders.
+Most of my clients are founders and entrepreneurs who want to go deep.
+Working with me, they awaken to their deepest wisdom, unlocking new levels of growth and accomplishment beyond what they thought possible.

-I keep some of the stuff I write on this website--enjoy!
+I keep some of the stuff I write on this website--I hope you enjoy.
 <br><br>